Alfred Henningsen

 Alfred Meyer Henningsen (26 April 1918 – 12 September 2012) was a Norwegian military officer and politician for the Labour Party.
 He was introduced to spying and military service in World War II, and made this his career path after the war as well.
-He was mayor of Bardu and a three-term member of the Parliament of Norway.
+He was mayor of Bardu Municipality and a three-term member of the Parliament of Norway.

 Early life

-He was born in Sør-Varanger as a son of fisherman Martin Henningsen (1873–1954) and his wife Hilda Marie Rydning (1888–1964).
+He was born in Sør-Varanger Municipality as a son of fisherman Martin Henningsen (1873–1954) and his wife Hilda Marie Rydning (1888–1964).
 He had a politicized childhood, and Ellisif Wessel was a family friend.
 He became politically active in the interwar period and joined the Workers' Youth League.
 He finished middle school in 1937, and enrolled at the Norwegian 6th Division Under-Officers' Training School in 1938.
 From 1943 he attended a teacher's college in Tromsø.

 World War II

 At that time Norway was occupied by Germany as a part of World War II.
 Together with Torstein Raaby, Henningsen was recruited as a Soviet spy with connections to Murmansk.
 It only took a few months before the Gestapo tracked them down, and they both had to flee the country.
 Via Sweden, Henningsen went to England where he received telegraphy training as well as commando-style training in melee combat.

 In total he had four stays in Norway.
 One time he barely survived a submarine wrecking.
 On the last journey he participated in the liberation of Northern Norway, where Norwegian troops cooperated with the Red Army.
 The Germans used the scorched earth tactic as they retreated south.
 One day, Henningsen travelled down the Porsangerfjord in a small boat, which German troops managed to board.
 After discarding the radio transmitter, Henningsen plunged into the water, was shot, managed to swim ashore but was captured here and taken prisoner-of-war.
 He spent some weeks imprisoned at Akershus Fortress before Victory in Europe Day.
 In 1945 he was decorated with the Defence Medal 1940–1945, the St. Olav's Medal With Oak Branch and British decorations.
 Two Russian decorations followed in 1968 and 1994.